vitalik/django-ninja/docs/docs/motivation.md

         ... use db with current_user ....
 ```

-3) Since word `model` in django is "reserved" for ORM = it becomes very unclear when you mix django orm into Pydantic/FastAPI model naming convention.
+3) Since the word `model` in Django is "reserved" for use by the ORM, it becomes very confusing when you mix the Django ORM with Pydantic/FastAPI model naming conventions.

-### Django Ninja
+### Presenting: Django Ninja

-Django Ninja addresses all those issues and includes a great integration with Django (ORM, urls, views, auth and more...)
+Django Ninja addresses all those issues, and integrates very well with Django (ORM, urls, views, auth and more)

 #### Main Features

-1) Since you can have multiple NinjaAPI instances - you can run [multiple API versions](/tutorial/versioning) inside one django project
+1) Since you can have multiple Django Ninja API instances - you can run [multiple API versions](/tutorial/versioning) inside one Django project.

 ```Python
 api_v1 = NinjaAPI(version='1.0', auth=token_auth)